GayalMelappilly/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE

+Specification :
-The classic Tic Tac Toe game.
-Multiplayer and Singleplayer is available.
+  * Multiplayer and Singleplayer

+Instruction :
+  * By the rule, player who choose 'X' goes first.